sibercat/Conan-Exiles-Sibercats-Launcher/README.md

-Executable was created by PyInstaller so you could get a false positive you know the deal.
+If your going to use .exe executable was created by PyInstaller so you could get a false positive you know the deal.

 ===========================================================================